 Having worked for years as a massage therapist, in the past year he has taken courses in John Barnes Myofascial Release – Myofascial Release I, Myofascial Release II, and Rebounding.
 These courses have opened up a whole new world of therapeutic possibilities for him and his clients.

 Antonia Longo is a graduate of Cortiva Institute – Boston.
 She graduated with honors and was awarded the President’s Scholarship for her class.
 Driven by her passion for health and wellness, she stays informed regarding the latest research in manual therapies.
 Antonia specializes in Therapeutic Massage and Specific Injury Treatment.
-She has taken levels 1&2 of NeuroKinetic Therapy, an approach that utilizes manual muscle testing and the connection between the brain and the body in order to understand and treat muscular dysfunction and imbalance.
-Antonia has attended John Barnes MFR 1 and continues to further her education in that modality.
+She has taken levels 1 & 2 of NeuroKinetic Therapy, an approach that utilizes manual muscle testing and the connection between the brain and the body in order to understand and treat muscular dysfunction and imbalance.
+Antonia has attended John Barnes MFR 1, and Fascial-Pelvis.
 Her styles range from Intuitive Energy Work to Sports Massage, and Deep Tissue Techniques.
 It is her mission to minister to her clients as the unique individuals that they are.
 Antonia believes in creating positive energy by promoting and facilitating well-being in the lives of the individuals whom she cares for.

 Sandy Lyons received her license for massage therapy from Spa Tech in Ipswich.
 She is skilled in several different techniques such as, Swedish massage for relaxation, Deep tissue, Neuro Muscular Therapy and Hot Stones.
 Sandy has attended John Barnes Myofascial Release 1 and is excited to continue through the world of Myofascial Release.
 Sandy uses her techniques to encourage healing to sore muscles and bothersome knots while maintaining a conscious touch keeping your comfort level in mind.
 Her philosophy is “massage does not have to be painful to be effective.”